knuckolls/knife-santoku/README.md

 	    notify: false
 	    color:  "yellow"

-If you placed that in the config/santoku-after.rb file, you should start receiving notifications in your hipchat room whenever someone alters something on the server with knife.
+After configuring all of that you should start receiving notifications in your hipchat room whenever someone alters something on the server with knife.
+This can easily be adapted to add in notifications to other services.

 ## Installation